HanZhengIntelliTransport/GMNS_Plus_Dataset/README.md

 - **All 50 U.S. states and the District of Columbia**
 - **Major international metropolitan areas**, including **Tokyo**

-This expansion will further support global transportation research with standardized, high-quality network data.
+This expansion will further support GMNS+ transportation research with standardized, high-quality network data.

 ## TNTP-to-GMNS Conversion and Standardization